habitat-sh/on-prem-builder/README.md

 ### Create an Origin

 Create a `core` origin for an initial set of base packages.
-Uploads will fail unless you first populate your Chef Habitat Builder on-prem with the `core` upstream packages.
+Uploads will fail unless you first populate your Chef Habitat Builder on-prem with the upstream `core` upstream origin.

 Once you are logged in to the Chef Habitat Builder on-prem UI, select the `New Origin` button and enter in `core` as the origin name.